NotProperPython/ImageSearch/README.md

-# Getting Started with Create React App
+# Image Search

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses user input in the search bar to fetch images from Unsplash API

 ## Available Scripts